 Each plan is supported by a locality profile which gives a demographic, public health and inequalities overview for each locality.
 These profiles are used to help Health and Social Care service planning decisions in our local communities.

 The ability to access Health and Social Care services by appropriate transport is an essential part of a person's treatment or care pathway.

 The Assisted Transport Policy for Adult Social Work services (pdf 176KB) provides a consistent approach to transport for these services.
 The policy applies to all users of Adult Social Work services.
-It is used to assess eligibility for support with transport to services (pdf 377KB).
+It is used to:

 Mental Health and Wellbeing Strategy

 The adult Mental Health and Wellbeing Strategy 2019 to 2024 (pdf 866KB) sets out our priorities for mental health and wellbeing for the next 5 years.
 These priorities have been shaped by the views and opinions of a wide range of people, including those living with mental health problems, unpaid carers our third sector partners and mental health professionals.
 The strategy is for all adults living in Aberdeenshire who currently access mental health services, as well as those who may need support in the future.

 Learning Disability Strategy

 Our Learning Disability Strategy: 'Be All You Can Be' sets out our key priorities the next 5 years to make Aberdeenshire is the best possible place for someone living with a learning disability.
 We want to make sure people with a learning disability will feel well, involved, valued and supported.

 The strategy has been produced after extensive discussions with people using our service, their families, learning disability professionals, national organisations and third sector partners.